 Wedding games and entertainment are two highlights that can add fun to the wedding reception.

 Not every reception has wedding games or entertainment but they can be a wonderful way to increase the fun factor at the reception.

-How To Be A FUN Wedding MC has a select collection of FUN wedding games, activities, and entertainment ideas that kick the reception into high gear.
+How To Be A FUN Wedding MC has a select collection of more than 50 FUN wedding games, activities, and entertainment ideas that kick the reception into high gear.

 Wedding Cake Cutting